k-talo/double-press.el/README.md

 The utility of this library depends heavily on choosing the right keys to bind.

-When a key is defined with `double-type`, Emacs must briefly wait after the first press to see if a second one is coming.
-Because of this brief, built-in delay, **I strongly recommend *not* assigning `double-type` to keys that are often typed in rapid succession.**
+When a key is defined with `double-press`, Emacs must briefly wait after the first press to see if a second one is coming.
+Because of this brief, built-in delay, **I strongly recommend *not* assigning `double-press` to keys that are often pressed in rapid succession.**

 For example, binding this to letters, numbers, or common movement keys like `C-f` and `C-b` will likely feel sluggish and annoying.

-Instead, `double-type.el` is most effective when used with keys that are typically pressed in isolation, especially those combined with modifier keys like `Ctrl` or `Alt`.
+Instead, `double-press.el` is most effective when used with keys that are typically pressed in isolation, especially those combined with modifier keys like `Ctrl` or `Alt`.

 ---